-Christopher Harris is a Senior Research Associate who serves as Director of Science and Engineering Education Research within WestEd’s Science and Engineering team.
+Christopher Harris serves as Senior Director of Science and Engineering Education Research within WestEd’s Science and Engineering team.
 His research focuses on the design and study of instructional innovations that support science teaching and learning in PK–12 classrooms and informal settings.

 Harris’s recent publications have addressed science curriculum and assessment, design-based implementation research, science teaching practice, educational innovation, and the role of project-based learning in science, technology, engineering, and mathematics (STEM) education.